chrissimpkins/fontrenderdiff/README.md

 # FontRenderDiff

-**This project, with the exception of the Noto-2019 directory, is confidential information of Lindenberg Software LLC.**

-This project provides the command line FontRenderDiff, which produces font proof images that can be used to verify, document, and track over time the rendering results of a font.
+This project provides the command line tool FontRenderDiff, which produces font proof images that can be used to verify, document, and track over time the rendering results of a font.
 The tool uses the CoreText APIs on macOS.

 The tool takes three or four arguments: